swastik3616/project/README.md

 # CGPA Result Forecaster

-This project was made for Hashnode Vercel Hackathon

 ## What it does

 The CGPA Result Forecaster calculates your GPA and CGPA score, then from your current score forecast the average estimate score to end up with a 1st, 2nd upper/lower class.

-> Read how the project was built: https://favouritejome.hashnode.dev/cgpa-result-forecaster

 ## How to use CGPA Result Forecaster